aspose-pdf/Aspose.PDF-Documentation/net/get-started/_index.md

 ## Why use Aspose.PDF for .NET?

-Using Aspose.HTML for .NET in your project gives you the following profits:
+Using Aspose.PDF for .NET in your project gives you the following profits:

 - wide variety of functions
 - written completely in C# and works with .NET Framework